Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Introduction

-As indicated in \cite{fourier1, fourier2, fourier3, fourier4}, many existing CNN/transformer-based closed-set classification methods could not effectively capture either high-frequency or low-frequency information from coarse-grained images: Specifically, CNN-based OSR methods are generally insensitive to low-frequency components, while transformer-based OSR methods are generally insensitive to high-frequency components.
-Furthermore, as done for classifying closed-set coarse-grained images in \cite{fourier2}, we evaluate a typical CNN (ResNet50) and a typical transformer (SwinB) on high-frequency images (called HFI) and low-frequency images (called LFI) generated from a fine-grained dataset Aircraft \cite{Aircraft} under the same open-set setting as \cite{good-closed-set}, and the corresponding AUROC and OSCR (the two metrics are defined in Sec. \ref{section: datasets and metrics}) under three difficulty modes (\emph{i.e.}, Easy/Medium/Hard) are reported in Table \ref{table: HRI_LRI}.
-As seen from this table, ResNet50 performs better on HFI than on LFI while SwinB performs better on LFI than HFI, demonstrating that they have to be confronted with the same problem in OSFGR as that in closed-set classification.
+As indicated in \cite{fourier1, fourier2, fourier3, fourier4}, the CNN-based closed-set classification methods are generally sensitive to high-frequency information, \emph{e.g.}, object contours in images, while transformer-based closed-set classification methods are generally sensitive to low-frequency information, \emph{e.g.}, flat regions in images.
+It is also found in the literature that both high-frequency information and low-frequency information have effect on classification, and making better use of high-frequency and low-frequency information would improve the classification performance.
+Moreover, as done for classifying closed-set coarse-grained images in \cite{fourier2}, we evaluate a typical CNN (ResNet50) and a typical transformer (SwinB) on high-frequency images (called HFI) and low-frequency images (called LFI) under the open-set classification setup, which are obtained from the original images via high-/low-pass filtering in the fine-grained dataset Aircraft \cite{Aircraft}, and the corresponding AUROC and OSCR (the two metrics are defined in Sec. \ref{section: datasets and metrics}) under three difficulty modes (\emph{i.e.}, Easy/Medium/Hard) are reported in Table \ref{table: HRI_LRI}.
+As seen from this table, ResNet50 performs better on HFI than on LFI, while SwinB performs better on LFI than HFI, demonstrating that they have to be confronted with the same problem in OSFGR as that in the closed-set classification task.
 Naturally, the following question is raised: ``How to capture both high-frequency and low-frequency information from fine-grained images more effectively for open-set recognition?"

 To address this question, we propose a Complementary Frequency-varying Awareness Network (called CFAN) for better capturing both high- and low-frequency information.
 CFAN consists of three sequential modules: a feature extraction module, a frequency-varying filtering module, and a complementary temporal aggregation module.
 The feature extraction module, which could be an arbitrary feature extractor in literature (\emph{e.g.}, ResNet \cite{ResNet}, and SwinB \cite{Swin}), is firstly used to extract the preliminary features from the input fine-grained images.
 Then, the frequency-varying filtering module is designed to decompose the extracted preliminary features into both high- and low-frequency components in the frequency domain via an explored frequency-adjustable filter.
 Finally, the complementary temporal aggregation module is explored to aggregate the high- and low-frequency feature components learnt from the frequency-varying filtering module via two LSTMs (Long Short-Term Memory Networks) into discriminative features, inspired by the ability of LSTMs for modeling time-series data in many other visual tasks \cite{LSTM1, LSTM2, LSTM3, LSTM4}.
 Furthermore, we explore a CFAN-based method to handle the OSFGR task, called CFAN-OSFGR, where the proposed CFAN is used to extract fine-grained image features and then a linear classifier is employed to classify these features.